codevvvv9/winder/docs/components/Button.md

 # Button

-## Basic Use
+## Basic Usage
-This is the basic use of the Button component.
+This is the basic usage of the Button component.

 <ClientOnly>
   <Button></Button>